antirez/RESP3/spec.md

 In the above code the `|` operation means string concatenation.

-Clients not wanting to generate an unguessable EOF marker, for instance because they are not sure if a secure PRNG is available, should at least perform the SHA1 sum of the current local time at the highest resolution (for instance microseconds) concatenated with other potentially unguessable data like the Redis object serialized handle.
+Clients not able to generate an unguessable EOF marker, for instance because they are not sure if a secure PRNG is available, should at least perform the SHA1 sum of the current local time at the highest resolution (for instance microseconds) concatenated with other potentially unguessable data like the Redis object ID.
 For instance in the case of the Ruby language:

     irb(main):017:0* r = Redis.new
     => #<Redis client v4.1.0 for redis://127.0.0.1:6379/0>